 The Blackstar HT-1R Combo is the perfect amp for studio or practice.
 It packs all of the great tone and innovative features of the award-winning Blackstar HT-5 valve amp into a 1 Watt format.
 Features include push-pull power amp design, two channels, 8" speaker, reverb and a stereo MP3/Line input.
 View details.

 This little, very light amp can easily be used at gigs, with its full 75 watts of output.
 However, it's also ideal not only as practice amp, but can be used as hi-fi speaker to stream music.
 This is a flexible combo you'll want around the house and at the gig.
-View details.
+View the Line 6 Amplifi 30 Compact Amp over at PMT online now.

 Tone, Power and Portability.
-The Roland Micro Cube range is great, but this one stands out: Meet the new MICROCUBE - small, loud, proud, and in true stereo!
-These little bass amps also sound great with guitar.
+The Laney Mini Amp Series is fantastic, but the Laney Mini-ST-SuperG stands out - small, loud, proud, and packed with 2 x 3 watt speakers!
+These little amps also sound great with bass too!
 Overachieve with serious bombast in a small body.
-It has FOUR speakers, AUX input and can work on batteries, too!
+It has 2 speakers, beautiful sounding gain and LSI and Headphones sockets so you can practice in silence whilst using the Tonebridge app which provides access to 1000's of classic guitar sounds.
+It's extremely portable as it can work on batteries, too!
 View details.